Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 supplement yellow pill in a white background

-These long-chain, polyunsaturated fatty acids are both beneficial, but the question of which one you should use will ultimately depend on your specific health goals.
+These long-chain, polyunsaturated fatty acids are both beneficial, but the question of which one you should use will ultimately depend on your specific health needs.

 CLA is an excellent choice if you intend to lose weight.
-Since it prevents fat cells from growing larger, it can also aid weight loss while preserving lean body mass [1].
+According to a 2007 study published in the Food Research International journal, CLA may prevent fat cells from growing larger and aid weight loss while preserving lean body mass [1].

 If your purpose is to boost overall health, a fish oil supplement will make a fantastic addition to your diet.
-It offers a myriad of health benefits, and the good news is that these claims are supported by years’ worth of scientific data.
+It offers a myriad of health benefits, and the good news is that these claims are supported by years’ worth of scientific data, like one published in the Nutrients journal [2].

 Conjugated Linoleic Acid